 Applicants should follow all requirements specified by Pharmacy Online Residency Centralized Application Service (PhORCAS) and participate in the National Matching Service.
-Requirements include: academic transcripts, a letter of intent, curriculum vitae and three references (two must be from a clinical preceptor).
+Requirements include: academic transcripts, a letter of intent, curriculum vitae and three references (one at least must be from a clinical preceptor).
 All references must complete the Standardized Reference Form in PhORCAS, and in lieu of letters of recommendation, references may complete three narrative comment sections in PhORCAS.

 United States Citizenship or Permanent Residency (Green Card)

 Doctor of Pharmacy professional degree from an ACPE accredited school

 Application through the Match and PhORCAS systems by Jan 17, 2020 by 11:59 PM EST